Lollimerd/food-promo-website/README.md

 # Front End Website Project

 ## Overview
-This repository describes how I recreate LIT LIT XIN Hot & Cold Dessert website, a local Singaporean dessert shop specializing in authentic hot and cold desserts.
+This repository describes how I recreate the website of local dessert shop LIT LIT XIN Hot & Cold Dessert, a local Singaporean dessert shop specializing in authentic hot and cold desserts.
 The website provides information about the shop, menu, promotions, and customer reviews.

 ## File Structure
 - `index.html` - Main homepage